 When a woman feels she might be expecting a baby, a missed period is major and most common symptom.

-But that isn’t the only symptom you can or will experience.
+But that isn’t the only symptom or signs of pregnancy you can or will experience.

 Your pregnancy can bring many changes in your hormonal balance, and that can cause various symptoms.